WPettersson/xapers-gtk/README.md

-xapers-gtk
+xapers-qt
 ===================================================

-xapers-gtk is a GTK interface for Xapers, which itself is a personal journal article management system
+xapers-qt is a Qt interface for Xapers, which itself is a personal journal article management system

 ![Basic screenshot](/../screenshots/doc/Screenshot.png?raw=true)